From The Hellrazor Chronicles

 “We got time.
 Long walk to nowhere.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Ken McCoyWrite a Review